asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 Work is not done on this by any means, even if I ascertained it is 100% bug free. (the legal move genrator is not thoroughly tested really.)
 But I have spent a month, on and off, on this and my wife is frankly sick of me.
 So here is a list of what is left to implement in round 2:

 1. Undoing Moves: Necessary for engine implementations, and easy in theory.
 All is needed really is to copy the game's state into a dynamic array of previous game states.
 To save memory, only saving previous `Board`s is required, as they actually have enough data to generate all the remaining fields.
 2. An interactive interface.
-A way to interact with the game outside of writing procedure calls in `main()` Either through a wasm module or a cLI interface, or a common interface either one can use.
+A way to interact with the game outside of writing procedure calls in `main()` Either through a wasm module or a CLI interface, or a common interface either one can use.
 3. Nicer, graphic visualization.
 The ASCII visualization is useful for debugging, but it is not actually playable.
 This game needs beautiful art and a beautiful Graphical User Interface.

 ## Lessons Learned